jason1015-coder/Inhexit/README.md

 ## Migration Notice

 **Sorry!**
-The game is currently migrating from a pure-Python prototype to a **Rust + Python hybrid** structure.
+The game is currently migrating from a pure-Python prototype to a **Golang + Python hybrid** structure.
-This refactor improves performance (Rust for core engine/world/physics) while keeping Python for game logic, scripting, and easier modding.
+This refactor improves performance (Go for core engine/world/physics) while keeping Python for game logic, scripting, and easier modding.

 Expect some features to be temporarily broken or incomplete during this phase.
 Thanks for your patience — progress is ongoing!